qrichert/deezconfigs/README.md

 version them.

 deezconfigs is very un-opinionated by default.
-It tries to do its job well (syncing config files), while avoiding to do what other tools do better.
+It tries to do its job well (syncing config files), while avoiding doing what other tools do better.
 For instance, there is no automatic versioning, no embedded text editor, and no templating.
 You absolutely _can_ do all of the above, but it's not something that's forced on you.
 It's _your_ processes, _your_